 Other spots worth visiting in Brussels are the Castle of Laeken, the Grand Palace, the National Basilica of the Sacred Heart in Koekelberg and Parc du Cinquantenaire, among others.

-For the most part, the Dutch and French spoken in Belgium are identical the the official language of Holland and France respectively.
-Locals have different accents, but if you are fluent in one of the two languages you shouldn’t have much issues communicating with Belgians.
+For the most part, the Dutch and French spoken in Belgium are identical to the official language of Holland and France respectively.
+Locals have different accents, but if you are fluent in one of the two languages you shouldn’t have many issues communicating with Belgians.

 The truth is we will likely never know who exactly invented French fries.
 What we do know is that they are an essential part of Belgian heritage and culture, and you can find numerous different variants of the dish all over the country.